C-is-for-Cicero/learning-Python-for-the-memez/README.md

 Section 13 and onwards are filled with some interesting bits of code, which you can peruse at your leisure.

+## Content of the repository

 ### Section 3 - The Basics: Data Types
 ### Section 4 - The Basics: Operations with Data types
 ### Section 5 - The Basics: Functions and Conditionals
 ### Section 6 - The Basics: Processing User Input
-Plz no flame... noob python programmer
+Plz no flame